slackalaxy/sboutils/README.md

 [i] libbonoboui
 [i] libgnomemm
 ```
-Searching can be done either by name or keywords.
-Searching for stuff with "clamav" in the name, by `sboask find clamav`, will output a list, showing the category:
+Searching can be done either by name or a keyword.
+Searching for stuff with "clamav" in the name, by either `find` or `search`, will output a list, showing the category:
 ```
 bash-5.1$ sboask find clamav
 network/clamav-unofficial-sigs
 system/clamav
 system/squidclamav
 ```
-As a comparison, searching by keywords with `sboask key clamav`, will output:
+As a comparison, searching by keywords with `key`, will output:
 ```
 bash-5.1$ sboask key clamav
 desktop/thunar-sendto-clamtk